Carcinoid Syndrome Overview

 Some common medicines, like selective serotonin reuptake inhibitors (SSRIs), such as paroxetine (Paxil) and fluoxetine (Prozac), may make symptoms worse by increasing levels of serotonin.
 However, do not stop taking these medicines unless your provider tells you to do so.

 Matthew Kulke is an Oncologist in Boston, Massachusetts.
-Kulke has been practicing medicine for over 31 years and is rated as an Elite expert by MediFind in the treatment of Carcinoid Syndrome.
-He is also highly rated in 12 other conditions, according to our data.
+Dr. Kulke is rated as an Elite provider by MediFind in the treatment of Carcinoid Syndrome.
 His top areas of expertise are Neuroendocrine Tumor, Pancreatic Islet Cell Tumor, Carcinoid Syndrome, Gastroenteropancreatic Neuroendocrine Tumor (GEP-NET), and Liver Embolization.
-He is licensed to treat patients in Massachusetts.
-Kulke is currently accepting new patients.
+Dr. Kulke is currently accepting new patients.

-Daniel Halperin is an Oncologist in Houston, Texas.
-Halperin has been practicing medicine for over 14 years and is rated as an Elite expert by MediFind in the treatment of Carcinoid Syndrome.
-He is also highly rated in 15 other conditions, according to our data.
-His top areas of expertise are Neuroendocrine Tumor, Pancreatic Islet Cell Tumor, Carcinoid Syndrome, Gastroenteropancreatic Neuroendocrine Tumor (GEP-NET), and Colonoscopy.
-He is licensed to treat patients in Texas.
-Halperin is currently accepting new patients.
+Daniel Halperin is a Family Medicine provider in Lilburn, Georgia.
+Dr. Halperin has been practicing medicine for over 20 years and is rated as an Elite provider by MediFind in the treatment of Carcinoid Syndrome.
+His top areas of expertise are Neuroendocrine Tumor, Carcinoid Syndrome, Pancreatic Islet Cell Tumor, Pancreaticoduodenectomy, and Colonoscopy.

 Learn more about carcinoid syndrome and get support from: